A simple model for the emergence of relaxation-oscillator convection: Theory

 The vertical derivative of the natural log of $p$ is obtained from hydrostatic balance and the ideal gas law:

 where $g$ is gravity.
-Taking the vertical derivative of the natural log of $q^*_\xi$ and plugging in Equations \ref{eq:dzlogestar} and \ref{eq:dzlogp}, we obtain
+Taking the vertical derivative of the natural log of $q^*$ and plugging in Equations \ref{eq:dzlogestar} and \ref{eq:dzlogp}, we obtain

-where $\gamma$ is the water vapor lapse rate.\footnote{$\gamma^{-1}$ is the scale height of saturation specific humidity.} The tropospheric water budget is obtained from the bulk-plume equations for convection:
+where $\gamma$ is the moisture lapse rate (kg kg$^{-1}$ m$^{-1}$).
+The tropospheric moisture budget is obtained from the bulk-plume equations for convection in steady-state:

-$M$ is the convective mass flux (kg m$^{-2}$s$^{-1}$), $e$ and $d$ are the turbulent entrainment and detrainment rates (kg m$^{-3}$s$^{-1}$) in which $\varepsilon$ and $\delta$ are fractional mixing efficiencies (m$^{-1}$), and $c$ is the condensation rate (kg$_{h2o}$m$^{-3}$s$^{-1}$). $\alpha$ is defined as the ratio of gross evaporation to gross condensation at each height, so the gross evaporation is $\alpha c/M$ and the condensation minus evaporation is $\textrm{PE}c/M$, where $\textrm{PE}=(1-\alpha)$ is the precipitation efficiency.
+$M$ is the convective mass flux (kg m$^{-2}$ s$^{-1}$), $e$ and $d$ are the turbulent entrainment and detrainment rates (kg m$^{-3}$ s$^{-1}$) in which $\varepsilon$ and $\delta$ are fractional mixing efficiencies (m$^{-1}$), and $c$ is the condensation rate (kg m$^{-3}$ s$^{-1}$). $\textrm{PE}$ is the precipitation efficiency, defined as the fraction of condensates generated in updrafts at each height that are not re-evaporated in the environment.
+Per this definition, the gross evaporation is $(1-\textrm{PE}) c/M$ and the gross condensation minus gross evaporation is $\textrm{PE}c/M$.
+Re-evaporation is an irreversible source of entropy \cite{Emanuel2001} that is currently neglected in the heat engine model (Section \ref{sec:HE}).
 We make the following assumptions.
 The condensates not re-evaporated at each level ($\textrm{PE}c/M$) are immediately removed from the convective plume.
 The gross condensation represents a small fraction of the total updraft mass ($\partial_z M >> c)$.
 Invoking the latter assumption in Equation \ref{eq:dzM} gives

-Expanding Equation \ref{eq:dzMqstar} with the chain-rule and solving for $\partial_zq^*_\xi$ (using Equation \ref{eq:dzM_approx}), we obtain
+Expanding Equation \ref{eq:dzMqstar} with the chain-rule and solving for $\partial_zq^*$ (using Equation \ref{eq:dzM_approx}), we obtain

 Doing the same to Equation \ref{eq:dzMq} to find $\partial_z q$,